medani17/GO-REST-API/README.md

-Hello, I have created a simple go project which user gofr, gorm, and mysql.
+Hello, I have created a simple Go project that uses Gofr, Gorm, and MySQL.

-This project has a goal to create Rest APIs such as Create , update , delete and put .
-I have taken firmly small example student which has simple use case for creation .
+This project aims to create REST APIs for basic operations, including create, read, update, and delete.
+I have create simple example involving a student to illustrate the use case for creation.

 This project can be consider for future modification for learning purpose where i can add more feature for a student such as subjects a student can have.

-To test this project i have created a database locally using mysql cli with the following commands
+#To test this project i have created a database locally using mysql cli with the following commands:

+1. create database students;

+2. use database students;

+3. CREATE TABLE students (
+    id INT PRIMARY KEY,
+    name VARCHAR(255),
+    class VARCHAR(50),
+    age INT
+   );

+4. After that i have used create API and generated students records.

 ## 🙇 Application Requirement